kygek/.github/profile/README.md

 ---

-Founder & Leader of KygekTeam,\
+Founder & Leader of The Kygek Foundation,\
 **KygekDev**